noir-lang/noir/docs/docs/protocol-specs/gas-and-fees/published-gas-and-fee-data.md

 - `feePerDaGas`: The fee in [FPA](./fee-payment-asset.md) per unit of DA gas consumed for transactions in the block.
 - `feePerL2Gas`: The fee in FPA per unit of L2 gas consumed for transactions in the block.

+`GlobalVariables` also includes a `coinbase` field, which is the L1 address that receives the fees.

+The block header also contains a `totalFees` field, which is the total fees collected in the block in FPA.

 ## Updating the `GasFees` Object

 Presently, the `feePerDaGas` and `feePerL2Gas` are fixed at `1` FPA per unit of DA gas and L2 gas consumed, respectively.